-

 Need to talk to Shelby about an interview I am doing today on the Safe Outdoor Dog Bill.

-For all media inquiries, contact Cara Gustafson at [email protected]
+For all media inquiries: [email protected]

 IMPORTANT: IF YOU ARE TRYING TO REPORT A NEGLECT OR ABUSE SITUATION, CONTACT YOUR LOCAL HUMANE SOCIETY, LAW ENFORCEMENT AGENCY, OR LOCAL ANIMAL CONTROL OFFICER - DO NOT LEAVE A MESSAGE FOR A THLN MEMBER AS WE ARE A LEGISLATIVE ORGANIZATION, NOT AN ENFORCEMENT AGENCY.